 In March 2023, we were asked by the World Bank to review expenditure ('Commitments') outstanding as of 15 August 2021 payable to private sector contractors for ARTF- and IDA-funded projects.
-That review is now termed a 'liabilities review' rather than a 'commitment review'.
-The objective was to determine whether any liabilities were for the intended purposes and eligible for financing in accordance with their Grant or Financing Agreements.
+The objective was to determine whether the Commitments were for the intended purposes and eligible for financing in accordance with the Grant and Financing Agreements.

 The review initially focused on the validation of invoices from contractors for CASA 1000 and the Trans-Hindukush Road Connectivity Project (THRCP) under the Direct Payment modality to private sector contractors.
-It was subsequently expanded to include unpaid expenditure as of August 2021 under all categories of ARTF-and IDA-funded projects (including salaries, project implementation and management costs).
+It was subsequently expanded to include unpaid expenditure as of August 2021 under all categories of ARTFand IDA-funded projects (including salaries, project implementation and management costs).
+The review has been rebranded and is now called a 'liabilities review', rather than a 'commitment review'.